 The Features of the Best Cheap Air Purifiers under $100

-One of the features we highly recommend looking for is a carbon filter.This may be an additional filter for the air purifier, a pre-filter, or part of the main filter.
+- Activated Carbon.This may be an additional filter for the air purifier, a pre-filter, or part of the main filter.
 Activated carbon is a safer way to remove bothersome odors in a home.
-If you own pets, live in the city, or work in an environment that contains harsh fumes, the carbon filter will help to keep those odors at bay rather effectively.
+If you own pets, live in the city, or work in an environment that contains harsh fumes, the carbon filter will help keep those odors at bay rather effectively.

 Common Issues with Cheap Air Purifiers under $100 and How to Fix Them